 There will be employment opportunities available for a large pool of candidates.
 First, students looking for part-time, evening or weekend work constitute a major pool for some jobs, especially as butcher shop or fish store clerks or meat cutters.
 Job opportunities in this occupation are also accessible to young people without much education as they can learn the trade by working alongside an experienced butcher or fishmonger or by training on the job.
-Then, other positions could be filled by experienced butchers, meat cutters and fishmongers who are unemployed and, to a lesser extent, by immigrants.
-Indeed, although slightly below average for all occupations (11% compared to 12% in 2006, according to census data), the proportion of immigrants in this occupation indicates that it is nonetheless accessible to newcomers.
+Then, other positions could be filled by experienced butchers, meat cutters and fishmongers who are unemployed and by immigrants.
+Indeed, although slightly below average for all occupations (11% compared to 14% in 2011, according to National Household Survey data), the proportion of immigrants in this occupation indicates that it is nonetheless accessible to newcomers.

 Finally, other opportunities will be filled by people with a Vocational Studies Diplomas (DEP) in retail butchery.
-Most of the time, the labour market status of graduates with this DEP compares favourably to that of vocational program graduates generally in terms of placement and unemployment rates, according to data from the Quebec Department of Education, Recreation and Sport's Relance survey.
+Most of the time, the labour market status of graduates with this DEP compares favourably to that of vocational program graduates generally in terms of placement and unemployment rates, according to data from the provincial government Relance survey.
 On the other hand, their salary is much lower than average.
-It should be noted that new enrolments and graduates in this program, after falling more than 50% between 1998-1999 and the middle of the first decade of the 2000s then increased about 40%.
+It should be noted that new enrolments and graduates in this program, after falling more than 50% between 1998-1999 and the middle of the first decade of the 2000s then increased about 50%.
 The good situation on the labor market for graduates certainly explain the recent increase.
 As their situation remained good despite this increase, it is quite possible that the labor market is able to accommodate even more.

 This program is also very relevant when it comes to accessing this occupation.
 In fact, about 90% of graduates of this DEP program who found a job in their field between 2005 and 2012 worked in this occupation.

-According to census data, approximately 87% of butchers, meat cutters and fishmongers, retail and wholesale, were employed in food stores in 2006, particularly, grocery stores (63%), but also in specialty butcher shops and fish stores (24%).
+According to National Household Survey data, approximately 92% of butchers, meat cutters and fishmongers, retail and wholesale, were employed in food stores in 2011, particularly, grocery stores (71%), but also in specialty butcher shops and fish stores (21%).
 A significant number of them worked for wholesale food distributors (7%).

 Employment changes in this occupation are primarily a function of trends that affect food stores and consumer habits.

-Over the past 20 years, there have been major changes in food buying in Quebec.
-According to Statistics Canada's weights for the consumer price index data, the proportion of household budgets devoted to food purchases increased by more than 3% in restaurants while it fell by almost 5% in stores.
+Over the past 20 years, significant changes have taken place in Quebec's food sales.
+According to Statistics Canada's weights for the consumer price index data, the proportion of household budgets devoted to food purchases increased by 3% in restaurants while it fell by 6% in stores between 1986 and 2013.
 The relative increase in food purchases in restaurants is partly attributable to an improved economic climate, but mainly to demographic and social factors.

-In 2009, that same Quebec consumer spent a much lower proportion of his or her food purchases in stores on meat than in 1986 (18% as opposed to 28%).
-The relative increase in restaurant spending and, particularly, the decrease in spending on red meat could potentially have resulted in less employment in this occupation.
+In 2013, that same Quebec consumer spent a much lower proportion of his or her food purchases in stores on meat than in 1986 (20% as opposed to 28%).
+The relative increase in restaurant spending and, particularly, the decrease in spending on red meat (a 26% decline of the volume of red meat bought in stores between 1990 and 2014 in Canada) could potentially have resulted in less employment in this occupation.
 However, other changes in the consumer habits of Quebecers actually fostered slightly employment growth in this area.

 First, there has been spectacular growth in sales of ready-to-eat and pre-cooked food products.
 Purchases of pre-cooked dinners increased by 470% between 1986 and 2001, while purchases of other pre-cooked food products jumped by 700%.
 For raw meats, the demand for new cuts, smaller formats and partially prepared (but not cooked) dishes also grew dramatically.
 These new consumer habits are attributable in large part to the strong presence of women in the labour market and the fact that people are wanting to spend less and less time preparing meals.
 Naturally, these consumer habits have generated growth in this occupation, but also for industrial butchers, meat cutters and poultry preparers (see 9462), who help to prepare these cuts for food processing companies.